helenw6936/sep10-freedom-project/prep/content.md

           * modern intuitive tool, easy to use and more ecological
   * [Performing Arts Empire](https://apps.apple.com/sa/app/performing-arts-empire/id6745223804?uo=2)
       * easy for you to manage and keep track your Performing Arts Empire account
       * book available classes, events, and announcements through the app

-## Part B: possible future technology
    * Hardware performing arts technology: performing arts sound amplification device
   * [Electro-Voice](https://www.electrovoice.com/applications/performing-arts/)
     * advances the audio performance, allowing coverage for all seats
     * high speech intelligibility, clean natural sound mix for music and voices